Excellent customer service and experience in hospitality, facilities or property management are key to a career in accommodation management

 - communicate with reception services to coordinate and plan the allocation of accommodation

-- liaise with other departments within the organisation, e.g. catering for conferences, and relevant external agencies
+- liaise with other departments within the organisation, such as catering for conferences, and relevant external agencies

 - arrange repairs and maintenance of the facilities

 - inspect the accommodation to ensure that hygiene and health and safety regulations are met, carrying out risk assessments as necessary

 - supervise the work of cleaning staff and ensure standards are maintained

 - make sure adequate security for the building is provided

 - get involved in the building and refurbishment of residential accommodation.

 People management is a major part of the job, and increasingly accommodation managers are required to supervise staff employed by contractors rather than in-house teams.